Ranking the healthiest cut of steak for building muscle and managing weight

 2. Top Round Steak

-Slightly more tender than the Eye of Round but statistically very similar, the Top Round contains about 382 calories and 4.3 grams of saturated fat per serving.
+Slightly more tender than the Eye of Round but nutritionally very similar, the Top Round contains about 382 calories and 4.3 grams of saturated fat per serving.[5]
 It offers a robust beef flavor and is often labeled as “London Broil” in supermarkets.
 It balances leanness with a slightly more forgiving texture.

 3. Sirloin Tip Center Steak